mezis/routemaster-timemachine/README.md

 ## How it works

-Listens to pre-configured topics (via ENV) with `routemaster-client`.
+Listens to pre-configured topics with `routemaster-client`.
 Whenever a new topic event is sent through `routemaster`, this app stores it on postgres.

 The web interface allows to search and replay a subset of routemaster events recorded.
 Replay is done by re-sending the messages (including the original timestamp).